Black History Month

 Phone: 250.388.4728 Ext.
 2138.

-This year (2022) marked the return of ICA’s arts program through a partnership with the University of Victoria Theatre Department and Raino Dance to produce a powerful, community-based production. im:print 2022 is a multidisciplinary show that weaves the personal stories of immigrant, Indigenous, settler and Canadian-born artists.
-You won’t want to miss this thought-provoking performance!
+2022 marked the second iteration of im:print and ICA’s partnership with the University of Victoria Theatre Department and Raino Dance to produce a powerful, community-based production.
+This production too was a multidisciplinary show that weaves the personal stories of immigrant, Indigenous, settler and Canadian-born artists.

-This project is funded in part by United Way Southern Vancouver Island and the Staging Equality Project (UVic).
+This project was funded in part by United Way Southern Vancouver Island and the Staging Equality Project (UVic).

 Tools for Equity